Marblehead Plant Removal Services

 Marblehead Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards

 Marblehead regulates plant removal equipment operation to minimize community disruption.
-Permitted hours are typically 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
-Noise is limited to 50-60 dB at property lines, with exceptions for emergency work.
-Commercial operators must register with the Town Clerk, hold Home Improvement Contractor registration (>$1,000 contracts), and maintain insurance (1M/2M general liability, workers’ compensation, environmental impairment).
-Traffic control for right-of-way work is coordinated with the Marblehead Police Department
+Permitted hours are typically 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays, with Sunday work restricted before 9:00 AM or prohibited except for emergencies.
+Noise is limited to 50-60 dB at property lines in residential zones, with exceptions for emergency work.
+Commercial operators must hold a business license, Home Improvement Contractor registration (>$1,000 contracts), and insurance (1M/2M minimum), with workers’ compensation and environmental impairment liability.
+Traffic control, public notification, and right-of-way permits are required for work on public property.
+Environmental compliance includes proper material handling, daily cleanup, and documentation for invasive species disposal.
+Herbicide use requires licensed applicators and adherence to buffer zones and weather restrictions.
+For ordinance details and compliance, contact: